tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Datasets.md

       ![Demo](./images/datasetcreate2.png)

-4. On the Select Schema page search for "Bookings Schema <your-assigned-number>" then select the schema and hit Next
+4. On the Select Schema page search for "Bookings Schema &lt;your-assigned-number>" then select the schema and hit Next

       ![Demo](./images/datasetschema.png)